 - 1. Supervisory systems which empower school staff with prevention and intervention tools to address incidents of bullying and harassment; - 2.
 School and community surveys or other strategies for determining the conditions contributing to the relevant behavior; - 3.
 Adoption of research-based, systemic harassment prevention programs; - 4.
-Modification of schedules; - 5.
-Adjustment in hallway traffic and other student routes of travel; - 6.
-Targeted use of monitors; - 7.
-Staff professional development;
+Modification of schedules;

+- 5. Adjustment in hallway traffic and other student routes of travel;

+- 6. Targeted use of monitors;

+- 7. Staff professional development;

 - 8. Parent conferences;

-- 9. Involvement of parent-teacher organizations; and

-- 10. Peer support groups.
+- 9. Peer support groups;

-- 11. Structured Study Hall
+- 10. Structured Study Hall/ Learning Center and Enrichment